April 8th, 2021

 - Dashboards are often interactive and allow for drilling into the data, but they should show the key takeaways when they are exported as a static view.

-Data visualization tools are evolving rapidly and increasing more accessible, but they can still be overwhelming and challenging to work with.
+Data visualization tools are evolving rapidly and increasingly more accessible, but they can still be overwhelming and challenging to work with.
 MarkeTeam offers DonorOpticsSM for organizations that want high quality dashboards without investing the time into developing and maintaining them.
 Dashboards in DonorOpticsSM are specifically designed for Direct Response programs by our Analytics team with expertise in the latest data visualization techniques and best practices.
 Head over to DonorOpticsSM for more information and to set up a demo.

 The NTC is a great resource for learning and networking within the nonprofit community during the week of the conference and beyond since all sessions and collaborative notes are available after the conference is over.
 It is definitely worth attending if you have the opportunity and the topics are of interest to you.